rikkimax/livereload/README.md

 		static/config/*

 grab_dependency_from_output:
+	# is a regex
 	template = dynamic/templates/.*
 	datamodel = dynamic/models/.*\.d
 	template = static/templates/.*
 	datamodel = static/models/.*\.d

+# is a regex
 dir_with_version: LiveReloadDynamicLoad dynamic/.*
 dir_with_version: LiveReloadStaticLoad static/.*
 ```
 Please note the first line is required.<br/>
 Within dir_dependencies the second tier is globs, not regex.
+Same as code unit's.

 TODO:
 -------